 Pretty Christmas Mantel Ideas

 Make your home merrier this holiday with inspiration from these pretty, real-home Christmas mantels.
-We reached out to bloggers for tips on how to create a gorgeous Christmas mantel -- use their expertise to re-create these pretty displays or to inspire a display that's uniquely yours.
+We reached out to bloggers for tips on how to create a gorgeous Christmas mantel—use their expertise to re-create these pretty displays or to inspire mantel Christmas decorations that are uniquely yours.

 Everything In This Slideshow